• Contact us

 • 3.
 Participants must have the right to withdraw from the study at any time without facing any negative consequences.

 • 4.
-If ethical risks cannot be fully assessed by the researcher, it is recommended to seek approval from an Institutional Review Board (IRB) or an equivalent ethics review body before conducting the research.
+If ethical risks cannot be fully assessed by the researcher, it is recommended to seek approval from an Institutional Review Board or an equivalent ethics review body before conducting the research.

 10. Confidentiality and Data Protection